Frog Crossing

 Flying to St. Lucia

-If I book Air France to Martinique, a mere 50KM from my destination, then I can get there in 13 hours.
-But with only 2 ferries and 3 flights a week I found my preferred travel dates were already sold out.
+If I book Air France to Martinique, a mere 50 km from my destination, I can get there in 13 hours.
+But with only two ferries and three flights a week, I found my preferred travel dates were already sold out.

 And flying to St. Martin or Antigua meant I would have to take my chances with LIAT airlines.
 I’ve flown with them frequently in the past and believe I’ve only had one on-time flight to date.
 I try to avoid flying with them at all costs.

-So in the end I opted for a lengthy trip via an overnight stay in Toronto.
+So in the end, I opted for a lengthy trip via an overnight stay in Toronto.
 I was able to book using frequent-flyer miles and splurged.
 So now I will have the luxury of flying business class for the journey to the Caribbean.

 Germany in the Winter